You are here

 Catalog Description:

 Principles of mechanics using algebra-based modeling with an emphasis on applications in life sciences.
-Maximum 5 credits allowed for any combination of PHYS 114, PHYS 117, PHYS 121, and PHYS 141.
+Maximum 5 credits allowed between PHYS 114; PHYS 117; PHYS 121; and PHYS 141 (or equivalents).
+Course equivalent to: B PHYS 114.
+Course overlaps with: PHYS 121; PHYS 141; and B PHYS 121.
 Offered: AWSpS.

 GE Requirements: